The day the bubble burst: ‘Akira’ and Japan’s economic ‘miracle’

-Recent polling shows that more than ever, Canadians cite housing affordability as one of their top election issues—especially young Canadians.
+Recent polling shows that more than ever, Canadians cite housing affordability as one of their top election issues.
 This should come as no surprise: years of political inaction has led us to a desperate housing emergency in which speculators and developers reap massive profits, while working class Canadians pay record amounts of their income just to have a roof over their heads.

 As climate breakdown intensifies, filmmakers are endeavouring to capture the anxiety driven by a warming world.
 Caught up in this anticipatory energy is a notable rise in pagan-inflected art that could be connected to these growing concerns.
-Writer-director David Lowery’s new medieval fantasy film, The Green Knight, should be understood as part of this cultural exploration of eco-anxiety and our relationship to nature.
+Writer-director David Lowery’s The Green Knight should be understood as part of this cultural exploration of eco-anxiety and our relationship to nature.